prasadarun/DevopsDocts/Creation of VPC.md

     b.Click on the "Security Group" button
     c.Give Security name: SG-Dev
     d.Give Description: SG-Dev
-    e.Select VPC: Devoops and click on "Create" button
+    e.Select VPC: Devoops from dropdown and click on "Create" button
-    Note: Here in security group dashboard at bottom of page we need to edit the inbound option.Then only we can able to coonect to     server
+    Note: Here in security group dashboard at bottom of page, we need to edit the inbound option.Then only we can able to coonect to     server
-    To make the chaneges click on inbound option and click on edit button select Type: Custom-tcp
+    To make the changes click on inbound option and click on edit button select Type: Custom-tcp
     select protocol: TCP
     select Port range: 22